Sustainability Contestable Fund

 Schools will need to use existing funding to meet any ongoing costs as a result of the project, or where the project costs run over.
 Schools should consider these potential costs and whether they can be met before they decide to apply.

-Schools are expected to contribute resource in the form of time to develop the proposals, procure any services needed, and oversee implementation and then report project outcomes back to the Ministry.
+Schools are expected to contribute resource in the form of time to develop the proposals, procure any services needed, and oversee implementation.

 - Electric/hybrid vehicle purchase and/or EV charging infrastructure